 If possible a warm bath before coming to your session is helpful at calming baby into a nice deep sleep as well as a full feed before leaving for your session.

 If you are using a pacifier with your newborn, please make sure to have one on hand to use for soothing.

-Dress your newborn in minimal, loose fitting clothing and keep the diaper loose to prevent diaper lines on your baby’s skin.
+Dress your newborn in minimal, loose fitting clothing with a snap or zip front opening and keep the diaper loose to prevent diaper lines on your baby’s skin.

 If you are a military family or public service family such as fire or police, you may want to include helmet, boots, jacket, etc.